Efrem Zimbalist Jr.: Early life

 Zimbalist boarded at St. Paul's School in Concord, New Hampshire, taking part in school plays.
 He briefly attended Yale University but was expelled, reinstated and expelled a second time on account of low grades.
 He moved back to New York City in 1936 to work as a page for NBC radio where he had small on-air roles as well as presenting shows.
 He furthered his acting training at Neighborhood Playhouse before serving in the United States Army during World War II, where he became friends with writer and director Garson Kanin.

 Military service

 Zimbalist was drafted in 1941.
 Inducted into the United States Army, he completed his initial training at Fort Dix, New Jersey.
 Selected for officer candidate school, after graduation in 1943 he received his commission as a second lieutenant of Infantry.
-Zimbalist was assigned as a platoon leader in Company L, 60th Infantry Regiment, 9th Infantry Division and participated in combat in Europe following the Normandy landings.
+Zimbalist was assigned as a platoon leader in Company L, 3rd Battalion, 60th Infantry Regiment, 9th Infantry Division and participated in combat in Europe following the Normandy landings.
 He was discharged at the end of the war, and his awards and decorations included the Bronze Star Medal and Combat Infantryman Badge, in addition to the Purple Heart he received for a shrapnel wound to his leg during the battle of Hürtgen Forest.